timescale/docs/timescaledb/tutorials/time-series-forecast.md

 SELECT * INTO rides_price_test FROM rides_price
 WHERE one_hour >= '2016-01-22 00:00:00';
 ```
-Now we can use [MADlib's ARIMA][madlib_arima] library to make forecasts
+Now you can use [MADlib's ARIMA][madlib_arima] library to make forecasts
 on our dataset.

 MADlib does not yet offer a method that automatically finds the best
 parameters of the ARIMA model.
 So, the non-seasonal orders of our
 ARIMA model is obtained by using R's `auto.arima` function in the same
-way we obtained them in the previous section with seasonal ARIMA.
+way you obtained them in the previous section with seasonal ARIMA.
 Here is the R code:

 ```r